drshahizan/research-design/materials/1gaps.md

 Remember, identifying a research gap requires critical thinking, creativity, and a thorough understanding of the existing literature.
 It is an iterative process that may require revisiting and refining your research questions and ideas multiple times.

-## Common Pitfalls in Identifying Research Gaps.
+## Common Pitfalls in Identifying Research Gaps
 Identifying research gaps is a crucial part of the research process, but it can also be challenging.
 Here are some common pitfalls to avoid:

 1. **Overwhelming Information**: Dealing with an enormous amount of information can be daunting.
 It's important to stay organized and focused on your research question³.